fohrloop/granite-tools/docs/scoring-key-efforts.md

 Exract the bigram ranking file from the `.compare.pickle` file using:

 ```
-python granite_tools/scripts/granite_tools/scripts/create_ngram_ranking.py.py <some.compare.pickle>
+python granite_tools/scripts/granite_tools/scripts/create_ngram_ranking.py <some.compare.pickle>
 ```

 The output file will be called `some.compare.ranking`, which contains all the unigrams and bigrams in rank order (easiest on the top of the file, most difficult at the bottom).

 > [!TIP]
-> You can use the `granite-scorer-view`  at _any point_ to make adjustments to the ngram ranking file if you wish.
+> You can use the `granite-bigram-ranking-view`  at _any point_ to make adjustments to the ngram ranking file if you wish.

 ### (6) Create bigram (and unigram) score ratio file